vistadataproject/documents/README.md

 ## Features

 The VISTA Data Project is a new purely data-centric approach to VISTA's data.
-In a data-centric approach one must first *comprehensively expose all the data in a system*.
-This __exposes the fact that VISTA has a data model__.
+In a data-centric approach one must first comprehensively expose all the data in a system.
+This in turn __exposes the fact that VISTA has a data model__.
 It has been there for 35 years.
-But up until now, this data model has not been surfaced nor taken advantage of.
+But up until now, all this data and model has not been comprehensively surfaced nor taken advantage of.

 *New and unique features for VISTA that an operationalized Master VISTA Data Model (MVDM) will provide:*